QUICK ANSWER

 |---|---|---|

-| County property appraiser website | Assessed value, just value, taxable value, sales history for every parcel in the county | Always; this is the public record |
+| County property appraiser website | Assessed value, just value, taxable value, acreage, land-use codes or characteristics, and sales history | Start here; this is the public record |

 | Recent comparable sales in the same submarket | Actual transaction prices, not just listings | When evaluating a specific parcel |

-| Florida Realtors monthly market reports | County and metro residential market data, median prices | Residential context |
+| Florida Realtors monthly market reports | Statewide and metro residential market data, median prices | Residential context |

 | USDA NASS Land Values Summary (annual, August) | Statewide and regional farmland averages | Agricultural land context |